awseward/beautiful-racket/README.md

 # [Beautiful Racket](https://beautifulracket.com)

-A repository to track progress and notes while going through the book.
+A repository to track progress and notes taken while going through the book.